AaronMargosis/Aaron-Margosis-SysNocturnals-Tools/README.md

 # Aaron Margosis' SysNocturnals Tools

-The **"SysNocturnals Tools"** are a set of utilities for the Windows platform, primarily for diagnostic, troubleshooting, and informational purposes.
+The **"SysNocturnals Tools"** are a set of signed utilities for the Windows platform, primarily for diagnostic, troubleshooting, and informational purposes.
 They are inspired by and not entirely dissimilar from Microsoft's [Sysinternals](https://www.sysinternals.com) tools, about which I co-wrote the authoritative reference books with Mark Russinovich.
 (BTW, _[Troubleshooting with the Windows Sysinternals Tools](https://www.microsoftpressstore.com/store/troubleshooting-with-the-windows-sysinternals-tools-9780735684447)_ makes a great gift!)
 I came up with the name "SysNocturnals" rather late at night, which is when I've always done most of my work.

 Like the Sysinternals tools, the SysNocturnals tools are entirely free for use.
 Unlike the current Sysinternals tools, the SysNocturnals tools' source code is also available and free for use under terms of the MIT license.

+The compiled binaries are all digitally signed, as are the scripts in the Releases zip.

 While I'm at it, I'm also providing a repository here for binaries and tools that I published on my blogs at Microsoft that are no longer available on their blog platform, including LUA Buglight, the App Install Recorder scripts, and IEZoneAnalyzer.
 See “**SysNocturnals Extras**” [here](https://github.com/AaronMargosis/Aaron-Margosis-SysNocturnals-Extras).